 Alawal Khan was succeeded by his son Hasan Khan Mewati, who had sided with Ibraham Lodi and Rana Sanga – who were vanquished in their battles against Babar, the founder of Mughal dynasty.
 This was in the years 1525 CE and 1527 CE respectively.

 In 1835 CE Balwant Singh started the construction of a Fort-Palace after the name of his mother Moosi Maharani, as well as a grand Hawa Mahal.
-Famous architects and masons from Kabul and Delhi were engaged for its construction.
-Because of his premature death in 1845 CE – probably from murder, the construction remained incomplete till it was taken over by Neemrana Hotels to restore, complete and run as a heritage hotel.
+Famous architects and masons from Kabul and Mughal Delhi were originally engaged for its construction.
+Because of Maharaja Balwant Singh's premature death in 1845 CE – probably from murder, the construction remained incomplete until it was taken over by Neemrana Hotels to restore, complete and run as a palace hotel in Rajasthan.

 Maharaja Balwant Singh was a very kind-hearted and benevolent ruler.
 He was very popular among his citizens.
 There were famous artists and poets in his court.
 Before starting the Fort-Palace complex on the hills, he has laid out gardens and constructed a beautiful palace for himself.
 He was a lover of elephants and horses.
 In the absence of a road, the large double pillars of the Rani Mahal and the Mardana Mahal could only have been carried uphill by elephants.
 Legend has it that his most favourite elephant and a pet parrot did not accept any food or water at the death of Maharaja and died in mourning.